patiernom/hephaistos-core/readme.md

 ## Installation

-The easiest way is to keep `hephaistos-core` as a devDependency in your `package.json`.
+The easiest way is to keep `hephaistos-core` as a dependency in your `package.json`.
 ```json
 {
   "dependencies": {